personman/run-map/README.md

 ## How to Use

-1. Export your GPX files from Strava:
+1. Export your GPX files from your activity tracker app:
-   - Go to your activity on Strava
-   - Click the "..." button
-   - Select "Export GPX"
+   - Most running and cycling apps allow GPX exports
-   - Save the file
+   - Save the files to your device
+   - Some devices can generate GPX files directly

 2. Upload your GPX files using the "Upload GPX Files" button